Your Tax Guy Should Be Like Your Mechanic — Honest, Sharp, and Not Screwing You Over

 Ohhh, let’s talk about discounters.
 That’s when someone offers to give you part of your refund now, and they take the rest later.
 Some are honest.
 Others?
 They just show you your cut and stay quiet about how much they’re pocketing.

-The deal is: the bigger your refund, the more they make.
-It’s a CRA-sanctioned percentage.
-Here’s a wild idea: just activate your CRA direct deposit and file early.
-You’ll get your refund in about a week — no middleman, no slice taken off the top.
+Here’s a wild idea: activate CRA direct deposit and file early.
+You’ll usually get your refund in about a week — no middleman, no percentage skimmed off the top.

 So... how do you find the right one?